rishabhsingh7/my-angularjs-app/README.md

 # my-angularjs-app

-Sample AngularJS app using angular 1.7 and ES6 syntax of javascript.
+Sample AngularJS app using angular 1.7 and ES6 style of javascript.

 To run the app locally
 ```